defenwycke/bitcoin-unified-data-standard/bip/bip-buds.md

 Labels describe **intended interpretation**, not a guarantee of truth.

-All normative labels live in `registry/registry.json`.
+All normative labels for this BIP live in the BUDS registry.

+- The canonical v2 registry file is `registry/registry-v2.json`.
+- The earlier `registry/registry.json` is retained for legacy and exploratory tooling
+and MAY be referenced by older implementations, but new systems SHOULD prefer v2.

 ---